 - Move the mixture to a sieve and sift with the cinnamon and nutmeg.
 Whisk the ingredients after sifting to be sure they are well combined

-- Divide the base - setting aside 12 oz (340g) for the macaron shells and the remaining for the buttercream filling.
+- Divide the base – setting aside 12 oz (336g) for the macaron shells and the remaining for the buttercream filling.

 To Make the Macaron Shells

 - Preheat the oven to 325°F. Use a biscuit cutter or glass to draw twenty-four 2" circles on a 1/2 sheet of parchment paper.
 Line 2 baking sheets with parchment paper and put the paper with the circles underneath the parchment on one of the pans.

 - Whip the egg whites with the cream of tarter to soft peak.
 With the mixer running add the 1.5 oz of confectioner's sugar and whip to full peak.
 Gently fold the almond mixture into the whites in two batches.
 Continue folding until it becomes soft and shiny, but not thin and runny.

 - Scoop the batter into a pastry bag fitted with a round tip (or cut the tip of a disposable bag).
 Pipe discs of batter until until they’re 1/4" from the edges of the circles you’ve drawn.
 Sprinkle a pinch of nutmeg onto each cookie.
 Set the pan aside to allow the cookies to dry for about 30 minutes.